-On April 7, the Company also completed its previously announced non-brokered private placement by issuing 8,333,330 units (the "Units") at a price of CDN\$0.09 per Unit for gross proceeds of CDN\$750,000 (the first tranche of CDN\$500,000 closed on March 30, 2015).
+On April 7, the Company completed a non-brokered private placement by issuing 8,333,330 units (the "Units") at a price of CDN\$0.09 per Unit for gross proceeds of CDN\$750,000.
 Each Unit is comprised of one common share of the Company and one-half of a share purchase warrant.
 Each warrant entitles the holder to purchase an additional common share of the Company at a price CDN\$0.15 per share for a period of two years.